szoftveres/8088-ROM/README.md

 * ![Schematics](schematics.pdf)

-This is a hobby i8088 single board computer and ROM BIOS, capable of running FreeDOS.
+This is a hobby i8088 single board computer and ROM BIOS, capable of booting into FreeDOS.
 The board features a 16550 UART (IRQ7), two periodical time sources: 32kHz (IRQ5) and 2Hz (IRQ4), a 4-bit I/O port, 1Mb SRAM, 128k EEPROM, SPI and SD-card interfaces.

 Standard I/O calls (INT 10h and INT 16h) are re-routed to the UART, which is the default I/O device for this system.